 Back in early 2015, Ton van Meegen, PortLiner’s initiator, recognized the irreversible trend in inland waterways towards emission reduction and greening of the fleet.
 He has developed solutions that provide PortLiner its competitive “zero emission” edge.

-At the time, new regulations were well underway, in particular the EU-driven “Non-Road Mobile Machines” Directive, “Stage V”, succeeding “CCR 1” and “CCR 2”, primarily focussing on air quality (NOx, Particulate Matters).
-This regulation will enter into forces in 2019/2020, for new ships and new engines.
+At the time, new regulations were well underway, in particular the EU-driven “Non-Road Mobile Machines” Directive, “Stage V”, succeeding “CCR 1” and “CCR 2”, primarily focussing on air quality (NOx, Particulate Matter).
+This regulation will enter into force in 2019/2020, for new ships and new engines.

 By the end of 2015, the “Paris Agreement” came into place, with world-wide targets on CO2 emission reductions.
 This is currently leading to national climate targets that will significantly impact the transport sector, including inland waterways.
-In the Netherlands, this will lead towards a “Green Deal” for the inland waterway sector, to be expected in Q4 2018.
-The overall Dutch “Climate Agreement” has been published on 10 June 2018, featuring the headlines of Dutch climate policy in the next years and specifying the overall CO2 targets per 2030 and 2050, and allocating “sub targets” for various segments of the economy, including transport.
+In the Netherlands, this has led towards a “Green Deal” for the inland waterway sector, signed by a large range of stakeholders in June 2019.
+The overall Dutch “Climate Agreement”, published on 28 June 2019, features the headlines of Dutch climate policy in the next years and specifying the overall CO2 targets per 2030 and 2050, and allocating “sub targets” for various segments of the economy, including transport.

 The overall impression is that very ambitious targets have been set and that all hands will be needed on deck.
 The inland waterway sector, too, will have to make big steps at short term.